SunSparc/advent-of-code/README.md

-# advent-of-code-2016
+# advent-of-code
-My solutions to the 2016 Advent of Code challenges
+My solutions to the Advent of Code challenges